openresty/openresty-devel-utils/README.md

 `ngx-build` script.
 Otherwise the environments are interpreted by the `util/build.sh` script of each nginx C module project.

-`ngx-build` always tries to build things incrementally, so usually it's very fast to run.
+`ngx-build` always tries to build things incrementally, so it is usually very fast to run.
 If the previous run of nginx's `./configure` script fails, then subsequent `ngx-build` invokes would always fail with the following error message:

 ```